Cybersecurity and Antitrust – Learning from Mistakes

 In practice, infringements of competition law can best be avoided through transparency.
 This means that all companies concerned should have the opportunity to participate in the development of an industry standard and to propose alternative solutions.
 When competitors are unable to switch to alternative technologies, antitrust laws may require, under certain conditions, that all market participants are granted equal access to that standard.
 The patent holder may then have to undertake to grant the technology in question on fair, reasonable and non-discriminatory terms (so-called FRAND commitments).
 Thereby, third parties can obtain access to essential technologies even against more powerful competitors.
 Whether such a claim exists requires a thorough assessment on a case-by-case basis.
 If a claim concerns accumulated data – not unlikely in the area of cybersecurity –, companies must balance antitrust and data protection requirements.

 As the automotive industry’s example shows, it is crucial for companies to carefully assess potential implications of technical cooperations right at the start.
 In the fight against cyber threats they should be mindful of competition law requirements and thoroughly review both their security infrastructure and existing antitrust compliance measures.
-Businesses should also be aware of the pending 10th amendment to the German Act against Restraints of Competition (GWB), which could further favour antitrust access claims to security-relevant technology and noticeably lower the threshold for antitrust interventions in the digital sector.
+Businesses should also be aware of the pending 10th amendment to the German Act against Restraints of Competition (GWB).
+According to the latest proposal of the Federal Ministry of Economic Affairs and Energy, the revised GWB will provide for antitrust access rights to data and simplified conditions for the adoption of interim measures in the digital sector by the Federal Cartel Office.

 BLOMSTEIN will closely monitor and inform about further developments.
 If you have any questions about the potential effects of cybersecurity on your company or your industry, Anna Huttenlauch, Max Klasse and Philipp Trube will be happy to assist you at any time.